ds-civic-data/nomadic-herders/White Paper/Final_White_Paper.md

 | 4-6 Day Forecast | 14,628             |
 | Pasture          | 1,349              |

-Table 2: Total counts of requests for each of the three types of information offered by the LTS-2
+Table 2: (above) Total counts of requests for each of the three types of information offered by the LTS-2

 Users seem mostly interested in weather information.
 Of the approximately 52,000 correctly formatted messages (messages that contain only a five-digit area code, and a request code between 1 and 3), about 36,000 were for 1-3 day weather forecasts and 14,000 were for 4-6 day weather forecasts.
 In comparison, only about 1300 requests for pasture information, suggesting that weather information is the main type of information users are interested in.